DRONEOA/DroneOA_ROS/doc/FGM_Plan_Checklist.md

 ## Class Structure

 - Create skeleton Class structure
   - Class interaction: Use composition for class interaction.
-Probably use inheritance for different levels of pure algorithmic classes. i.e. My algo class -> base AFP class
+Planning on using inheritance for different levels of pure algorithmic classes. i.e. My algo class -> base AFP class
   - Public interface/fields [WIP]
   - Runner thread: Planning to use runner thread.
 Will see how it goes